 Since inception, Levi's GranFondo has offered routes for a wide range of fitness and ability levels.
 From a casual ride on relatively flat ground through our bucolic wine region to a highly competitive 138.5 monument that easily rivals some of the toughest stages in the Tour de France.
 Each one utterly full of wonder.

-The Piccolino route is petite, introductory 22 mile ride through picturesque wine country.
+The Piccolino route is a petite, introductory 22-mile ride through picturesque wine country.
 It's a great match for beginner road cyclists.
-It does not feature a formal aid station, however you may stop at Veteran's Memorial Beach in Healdsburg to top off water and take a break.
+It does not feature a formal aid station, however, you may stop at Veteran's Memorial Beach in Healdsburg to top off water and take a break.

 The Medio route is the quintessential Sonoma County weekend ride.
 It features two aid stations evenly spaced for you to top off, amazing, fast-rolling tarmac with a mix of vineyards and two notable climbs.

 The Geysers route is a completely new flavor of Sonoma County and brings you up some serious climbs to accumulate over 6,000' of elevation in 81 miles.
 You will ride through a region that is home to North America's largest producer of clean, reliable renewable geothermal power, and experience sweeping views of Sonoma County's wine region.

 Our Gran route continues to include road the event was named for: King Ridge.
 Participants make their way through Cazadero before traveling along one of California's most celebrated roads in cycling.
 This is a very difficult route, and while it's not quite the epic that the Growler is, you'll be challenged by two very substantial climbs.